 4.1.14.3 Ownership

-At the end of the Contract Term or in the event the Contract is terminated for any reason, all Containers used by Contractor to provide Contract Services, shall, at the option of the City, revert to City ownership without further compensation to the Contractor Temporary Containers, Compactor Drop-boxes leased to Customers outside of this Contract, and all Containers held in reserve at the Contractor’s yard and not actively in service at a Customer location are excluded from this provision.
+At the end of the Contract Term or in the event the Contract is terminated for any reason, any or all Containers used by Contractor to provide Contract Services, shall, at the option of the City, revert to City ownership without further compensation to the Contractor.
+Containers that do not revert to City ownership shall by removed from Customer locations by the Contractor within thirty (30) days of the expiration of this Contract.
+Temporary Containers, Compactor Drop-boxes leased to Customers outside of this Contract, and all Containers held in reserve at the Contractor’s yard and not actively in service at a Customer location are excluded from this provision.

 The City may elect to assign this potential ownership of said Containers to a third-party, and shall provide written notice to the Contractor.
 Any remaining warranties associated with the Containers described herein shall be transferred to the City or the City’s assignee.